 Ramya Hebbalaguppe

-I work as a principal scientist in Deep Learning and Artificial Intelligence Group (DLAI), TCS Research in New Delhi, India.
-My main focus is on computer vision and trustworthy machine learning.
+I'm a researcher in visual computing.
+My work spans: computer vision, reliable and robust machine learning, and computer graphics.
+I'm a Principal Scientist in Deep Learning and Artificial Intelligence Group (DLAI), TCS Research, IIT Delhi, India.
 My doctoral research advised by Prof. Chetan Arora at IIT Delhi is centered on proposing novel methods to enhance reliability in deep neural networks (DNNs)

 profile photo